mjambon/thoughts/src/commentary/mind-locality.md

 # Prerequisites: [topics not covered in this book, links to other articles]
 # See also: [links to other articles]
 #
+-->

 *** mind-locality
-title: Where Is a Mind Located?
+title: Where Is My Mind?
 draft: true

 a common model: humans, other animals, and possibly robots, aliens,